 Wearing incontinence briefs

-If your older adult wears incontinence briefs, check every two hours or so and change them regularly so they’re never sitting too long in a soiled brief.
+If your older adult wears incontinence briefs, check every two hours or so and change them regularly so they never sit too long in a soiled brief.

-Cleanse thoroughly with a moist wipe during each change, making sure to wipe women from front to back.
+Cleanse thoroughly with a moist wipe during each change, and wipe women from front to back.

 Recommended for you: